DSA Series Chapter 20 : HEIGHT OF BINARY TREE(Python Version)

 After this post, students can:

-• Define height of a binary tree
+• Define height of binary tree correctly

-• Implement recursive height calculation
+• Implement recursive height logic in Python

-• Analyze time & space complexity
+• Analyze complexity

 ALSO CHECK